API Keys Management

 - Lost keys cannot be recovered — a new key must be generated

-- Key comparison is done via hash comparison
+- Key comparison uses timing-safe hash checks

 Rate Limiting